Physics

 Introduction

 Physics is an essential area of knowledge for boys looking to study engineering, chemistry, oceanography, seismology, astronomy and many more.
-Physics teaches boys how the building blocks of the universe work, and allows our students to leave Auckland Grammar School with the potential to make huge technological advances.
+Physics teaches students how the building blocks of the universe work, and gives them the potential to make huge technological advances.

 Physics Tournament